nearform/polaris/docs/quickstart/README.md

 On Native it runs the Storybook Native Explorer Interface:

-for `ios` run:
+for `iOs` run:

 ```bash
 $ npm run storybook:ios
 ```

-for `android` run:
+for `Android` run:

 ```bash
 $ npm run storybook:android
 ```

-After it runs, Storybook Explorer Application will open on the native device or on the simulator/emulator.
+After it runs, use [Expo] on your iOs or Android device to access Storybook Explorer Application will open or use the simulator/emulator instructions as shown on screen.

 ## End-to-end web Testing

 Polaris uses [Cypress] to define and run end-to-end tests for the web application.

-Execute the Expo web application before starting any test:
+1. Start the Expo web application:

 ```sh
 npm run web
 ```

-Then you can run the test in two different modes, silently with:
+2. Then you can run the tests either, silently with:

 ```sh
 npm run e2e:web:run